Binacode/Go-Interactive-App/README.md

 #Examples for Go language

-This repository in only a test for learn Golang
+This repository in only a test for learn Golang.